kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

                 search distance to closest edge of network, further distanced entrances will not be accounted

-            - `#!python "EntID" string `   default "FID"
+            - `#!python "EntID" string `   default "fid"

                 string of attribute/column name for Entrance Feature ID.
 If not found, will be automatically made in initialization process

-            - `#!python "EdgeID" string `   default "FID"
+            - `#!python "EdgeID" string `   default "fid"

                 string of attribute/column name for Network Feature ID.
 If not found, will be automatically made in initialization process

-            - `#!python "EdgeCost" string `   default None
+            - `#!python "AE_Lnlength" string `   default None

-                string of attribute/column name for Network cost multiplier, if None, all edges will use the value of "EdgeCostDef" argument
+                string of attribute/column name for Network cost multiplier, if None, all edges will use the value of its geometrical length

-            - `#!python "EdgeCostDef" string `   default 1.0
+            - `#!python "AE_LnlengthR" string `   default None

-                default value for edge cost, will only be applied if "EdgeCost" is None

-            - `#!python "EntryDtDump" bool `   default True

-                Switch to use entries data initialization results dumping.
-If true, then it will search for a pre-existing data dump, or if not found will make one at "Directory" argument location.

-            - `#!python "EntryDtDumpOvr" bool `   default False

-                Switch to overide pre-existing entries data dump.
-Only works if "EntryDtDump" is True.
-If there are updates on network or entries data, this argument is used.
+                string of attribute/column name for Network cost in reverse multiplier, if None, all edges will use the value of 'AR_Lnlength'

-            - `#!python "Directory" string `   default "\\dump"
+            - `#!python "AE_EdgeCost" string `   default None

-                entries data relation dump location.
+                Additional cost multiplier, if None will revert to 1.0

             - `#!python "Threads" int `   default 0

                 specify threads number for multiprocessing.
 For single core processing, input 1.
 The default value is 0, if which, will be replaced with (CPU count - 1), which almost fully utilizes CPU processing.

+            - `#!python "SizeBuffer" float `   default 0.05

+                buffer multipler for edges and nodes array size in GraphCy, only important if additional addition to edges or nodes are done during process.

     ##### Use Example
     :